AwalHossain/ocean-library/README.md

 ## live-link: https://bookishly.netlify.app/

 ## Description

-Bookish is a web application that allows users to discover, review, and manage books.
-It offers the following features:

-- View books: Users can browse a list of all books on the website, or they can search for books by title, author, or genre.
-- Filter books: Users can filter the list of books by title, author, genre, publication date, and other criteria.
-- Add reviews: Logged-in users can add reviews for books they have read.
-Reviews should include a rating, a brief summary, and any other thoughts the user has about the book.
-- Wishlist: Logged-in users can add books to their wishlist and reading list.
-- Add books: Logged-in users can add books to the website by providing the title, author, genre, publication date, and other information.
-- Delete books: Logged-in users can delete books they have added to the website.
+Bookish is a user-friendly web application designed to cater to book enthusiasts by providing a platform for discovering, reviewing, and managing books.
+With a focus on simplicity and intuitive design, Bookish offers a range of features to enhance the user experience.
+At its core, Bookish enables users to explore a vast collection of books through various means.
+Whether browsing through a comprehensive list or conducting targeted searches by title, author, or genre, users can easily find books of interest.
+Additionally, the application provides robust filtering options, allowing users to refine their search results based on specific criteria such as title, author, genre, and publication date

 ## Usage